otrv4/otrv4/otrv4.md

 OTRv4 does not change the state machine for SMP from OTRv3.
 But the following sections detail how values are computed differently during some states.
 Each case assumes that the protocol state is `ENCRYPTED_MESSAGES`.
+It must be taken into account that state `SMPSTATE_EXPECT1` is reached whenever an error occurs or SMP is aborted.
+In that case, the protocol must be restarted from the beginning.

 #### Receiving a SMP message 1